awe2/RelaxtionEM/README.md

 In addition to demonstrating the Relaxation method, I also show how to use a neural network to find a numerical solution using a Physically Informed Neural Network (PINN), which is a developing technique used to solve more complicated fields.

+I have also included a ChatGPT translation of the Mathematica file that Yuri released.
+At time of writing, I have not verified it line-by-line to be an exact replica of Yuri's, or that it even runs.
+Nonetheless, it might be useful for those unfamiliar with Mathematica.

 ### Conclusion

 While obviously a problem as simple as this doesn't really require a PINN solution, they are being investigated for more complicated problems or more generally to constrain functions to arbitrary constraints that can be phrased as differential equations.
 I encourage the reader to play around with the hyperparameters of the Network, as you'll find slight deviations can cause the PINN to no longer converge.